rooftop-media/quickshapes/blueprint/0_0_Intro.md

-> *You find a pen and paper.
-Here's what you write:*
+> *You open your favorite document editor and start a new file:*

 ###  Todo List  ( QuickShape v 1.0. )